Dantheman23-coder/AI-Persona-Prompts-Unleash-the-Power-of-Great-Minds/README.md

 This repository contains a collection of high-value system prompts designed to evoke the unique thinking styles and problem-solving approaches of famous figures throughout history.
 Leverage their cognitive strengths in your AI interactions to achieve remarkable results.

+We provide **71 persona prompts** in total, along with a concise voice-dictation version for each and a lightweight command protocol so you can load any persona with a single `/use <name>` command.

 **Table of Contents**

 - [Introduction](#ai-persona-prompts-unleash-the-power-of-great-minds)